pacraf/foxess_chint_modbus_bridge/README.md

 [This file](./src/Modbus_chint_bridge_basic_two_serials.ino) is doing exactly this, only bridge, to check if really inverter sees no problem.
 ### Next step is to integrate with ESPhome.
 Again - without good people out there I would not know how to do this, but seeing this example [DirkHeinke/arduinoToESPHome-guide](https://github.com/DirkHeinke/arduinoToESPHome-guide) it looked pretty simple.
-After a few days of testing bridge (without ESP)
+After a few days of testing bridge (without ESP) the files seems to work good.
+Home Assistant can see info from Chint DTSU666 that is also connected to Foxess Tseries Inverter. dont forget (when you use provided here yaml and .h files), to also add modbus library files to ESPHome , so it can compile this together...